 45 Days To Read the Gospel Challenge.
 The Gospel According To Luke Chapter 13: Repentance -The Kingdom of God is Like a Grain of Mustard Seed

-Time: 45 minutes to complete lesson: 30 minutes to read the entire post and take the interactive quiz, additional 15 minutes to read the bible chapter.
+Time: 35 minutes to complete lesson: 20 minutes to read the entire post and take the interactive quiz, additional 15 minutes to view video resource and comment on social media.

 Objectives Chapter Thirteen (You will learn…)

-C. The importance of doing good and upholding God’s glory on the Sabbath.
+C. Honoring God on the Sabbath: You will explore the significance of doing good works and upholding God’s glory on the Sabbath, according to Jesus’ teachings.

 Outline for Chapter Thirteen